-Some medicines may only need to be taken as needed for a reason such as "when needed for headache".
-It may not need to be taken when you do not have a headache.
+Some medicines may only need to be taken as needed for a reason, such as 'when needed for headache'.
+They do not need to be taken when you do not have a headache.

 Some medicines are taken for a short time, such as antibiotics.
 Other medicines may need to be taken for months to years.
 Here are some more questions to ask your doctor before you start taking the medication:

 - Is the medicine for a short time or is it expected to be for life?

 - If I feel better, can I just stop taking it?

 - Do I need to slowly reduce the dose or can I just stop taking it?

 6. Does the medicine interact with medicines that I'm already taking?